First Time in Gather

 To stop following someone, press any arrow key on your keyboard.

-Users can send and view messages in the Chat Panel, located above the participants tab, second from the bottom on the left of your screen.
+Users can send and view messages using Chat in the Left Nav Menu.
 Here, you can view past messages, as well as send messages of your own.

 There, you can send messages to three different kinds of recipients, which you can toggle using the options located in the drop box at the bottom of the Chat Panel.